hogaur/hogaur.github.io/_posts/2020-11-06-learning-clojure.markdown

 ### Looping in Clojure

-Lets understand the looping in Clojure with an example,
+Let's understand the looping in Clojure with an example,
 ```
 user=> (def names ["deba" "shukla" "guru" "hari"])
 user=> (loop [x names]